-Over the past decade the trio have given concerts for music societies and festivals throughout the UK with notable past appearances including Keele Concerts Society, Derby Chamber Music Society, Bollington Chamber Concerts, Holmes Chapel Music Society, MusikFest Goslar (Germany) and the North Norfolk, King’s Lyn, Stratford-upon-Avon and Salisbury Festivals.
-In 2015 The Trio were also invited to perform live on Radio 3 as studio guests on ‘In Tune’.
-Between 2007 and 2013, the trio also made annual appearances at the RNCM Chamber Music Festivals including a critically acclaimed performance of the Schoenberg String Trio in the 2009 Festival of Viennese chamber music- “...the late, mercurial, if elliptical, String Trio, a sort of 12-tone divertimento, was brilliantly undertaken by the RNCM’s Eblana String Trio.”
+Other notable appearances over the past decade have included Keele Concerts Society, Derby Chamber Music Society, Bollington Chamber Concerts, Holmes Chapel Music Society, MusikFest Goslar (Germany) and the North Norfolk, King’s Lyn, Stratford-upon-Avon and Salisbury International Festivals.
+The trio has for many years also made appearances at the annual RNCM Chamber Music Festivals including a critically acclaimed performance of the Schoenberg Trio in their Festival of Viennese chamber music - “...the late, mercurial, if elliptical, String Trio, a sort of 12-tone divertimento, was brilliantly undertaken by the RNCM’s Eblana String Trio.”
 (Paul Driver - Sunday Times)

 During their time at the Royal Northern College of Music the trio won all the major chamber music prizes, notably winning the 2010 RNCM chamber music award and audience prize for their performance of Britten’s Phantasy Quartet for Oboe and Strings.
 They are also fortunate to have received coaching from many eminent chamber musicians such as Gabor Takacs-Nagy, Hugh Maguire, Robin Ireland and Petr Prause, and have also attended the International Musicians’ Seminar at Prussia Cove studying with David Waterman.
 The trio has also been invited on a number of occasions to participate in the European Chamber Music Academy, most recently studying with Christoph Richter, Peter Cropper and Hatto Beyerle.

 Born in Manchester in 1985 Jonathan Martindale has been the violinist of the Eblana String Trio since its inception.
 Aside from the trio he is the Associate Leader of the City of Birmingham Symphony Orchestra where he regularly leads and has appeared as a soloist on a number of occasions.
 He has also regularly been a guest with the Academy of St Martin in the Fields, and BBC Philharmonic and in recent years Jonathan’s performances have taken him throughout Europe, the Far East, and Australia.
 Notable solo performances include a solo Bach recital for Manchester International Festival as well as performances of concertos by Vivaldi, Mozart, Beethoven, Mendelssohn, Tchaikovsky and Dutilleux.